 - Read the paint can label on re-coating time.
 There is a minimum and a maximum.
 If you wait too long, you have to sand between coats.

 You may be able to save time and paint by tinting your primer.
 Careful: too much tint reduces the ability of the primer to do the job you are paying for.
-Aim for a light gray in most cases: by adding black tint.
-Almost all colors cover gray amazingly well.
+Aim for a light gray in most cases: by Almost all colors cover gray amazingly well.
 You might not need a 3rd coat (2nd top-coat).
 Ka-ching.

 Those websites telling you to ‘brush with the grain’ or ‘brush against the grain’)?
 Bunk.
 Does not matter at all.
 Primer is key: do it well.
 That’s it.